Appventurez- app development company

 AI in Supply Chain Management

-Like every major industry vertical, the food industry has its own massive supply chain system.
+Like every major industry vertical, the food industry has its massive supply chain system.
 The inclusion of AI in the supply chain has wide applicability, such as inventory management, demand forecasting, and more.
-The operation commences at the primary level of food crop cultivation and runs up to packaging and delivery.
+The AI-led automation in food industry commences at the primary level of food crop cultivation and runs up to packaging and delivery.
 Let’s take a look at these steps in brief in the following section.

-1. Smart Farming-– AI in food industry can be used to monitor crop growth, alert against instances of infestation, measure humidity and temperature, soil moisture and nutrients retainment, etc., to aid in farming.
+1. Smart Farming-– AI in the food industry can be used to monitor crop growth, alert against instances of infestation, measure humidity and temperature, soil moisture and nutrient retainment, etc., to aid in farming.

 2. Healthify Junk Foods— By running deep-learning algorithms, AI can be used to prepare healthier renditions of food labeled as junk by customers.
-The need to address junk-food addiction can also be addressed in an efficient manner through this mechanism.
+The need to address junk food addiction can also be addressed efficiently through this mechanism.
 Hoow Foods, a food formulator platform, aims to transform junk and addictive food products into healthier renditions.
 Their procedure involves matrix analysis of the food product, ingredients mapping, and redesign of constituent elements.

 3. Machinery maintenance— AI can be used to generate alerts when a piece of equipment or machinery is due for servicing.
 This is a cost-efficient practice as maintenance, if delayed, can be costly.

 4. Automated Food Packaging— AI can be integrated with robotics to automate food packaging.
-AI in food industry can also bring design improvements, ensure pin-point accuracy, detect faulty products and forward it for removal or renovation.
+Food industry automation can also bring design improvements, ensure pin-point accuracy, detect faulty products, and forward them for removal or renovation.

 5. Food Sorting and Quality Control— As previously mentioned, AI-assisted machinery can automate the process of sorting packaged food products.
 Similarly, equipped with high-end techs like IR spectroscopy, AI can easily detect food spoilage ultimately reducing revenue deficit.